6th Battalion, Royal Scots: 5th/6th Royal Scots

 In April 1918, 32nd Division was sent as reinforcements to help stop the German spring offensive (Operation Michael).
 32nd Division was in reserve when the Allied Hundred Days Offensive began on 8 August at the Battle of Amiens, though 5th/6th RS was briefly engaged.
 The battalion then led the division's attack on 11 August.
 During the Battle of the Scarpe (28 August) 5th/6th RS's advance was described as 'a procession', and soon after dawn the next day they had pushed right up to the river.
 On 5 September one company of the battalion waded across at the site of Brie bridge and cleared the far bank.

 Facing the most formidable part of the Hindenburg Line on the St Quentin Canal, 5th/6th RS went into action on 1 October against the village of Sequehart.
 The village changed hands four times until on 3 October the battalion, which had specifically asked for another chance to take the village, succeeded in holding it.

-When the Battle of the Sambre opened on 4 November.
-Two platoons of 5th/6th RS were given the task of attacking le Donjon two minutes after Zero Hour behind a special barrage.
+When the Battle of the Sambre opened on 4 November, two platoons of 5th/6th RS were given the task of attacking le Donjon two minutes after Zero Hour behind a special barrage.
 By 13.30 the whole battalion had crossed the river.

 After the Armistice with Germany, 32nd Division was chosen as part of the occupation force (the British Army of the Rhine).
-On 3 February 1919 the division took over the southern sector of the Cologne bridgehead, but by then the remaining TF units were being demobilised. and 5th/6th Royal Scots left for home between 25 February and 19 March.
+On 3 February 1919 the division took over the southern sector of the Cologne bridgehead.
+In March 5th/6th Royal Scots joined 2nd Lowland Brigade in the Lowland Division (formed from 9th (Scottish) Division.
+The division was disbanded in October, and 5th/6th Royal Scots was demobilised on 12 November 1919.